About

 Precept = Discussion Sections

 Through these projects and others, I am actively involved in community-based and co-produced work, including via the regional Megalopolitan Coastal Transformation Hub (MACH) and NYC Resilient Coastal Communities Project.
-I am also the lead instructor for a co-taught Environmental Justice course with the NJ Prison Teaching Initiative, and previously worked as a Graduate Fellow at the NYC Mayor's Office of Climate & Environmental Justice.
+I am also the lead instructor for a co-taught Climate & Environmental Justice course with the NJ Prison Teaching Initiative, and previously worked as a Graduate Fellow at the NYC Mayor's Office of Climate & Environmental Justice.
 At Princeton, I am a member of the Center for Policy Research on Energy & the Environment, the Behavioral Science for Policy Lab, and the SPIA in NJ initiative.
-In 2023, I also participated in the prestigious Young Scientists Summer Program for PhD students at the International Institute for Applied Systems Analysis (IIASA) in Vienna.
+I was also twice the Assistant Instructor (aka preceptor) for an undergraduate course titled, The Environment: Science and Policy.
+In 2023, I also participated in the prestigious Young Scientists Summer Program at the International Institute for Applied Systems Analysis (IIASA) in Vienna with other PhD students from around the world.

 Practitioner Experience